-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Orleans is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Orleans is a town of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Orleans who work in sales jobs (15.20%), office and administrative support (11.04%) and management occupations (9.94%).
+Unlike some towns, Orleans isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Orleans are a mix of both white- and blue-collar jobs.
+Overall, Orleans is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Orleans who work in sales jobs (15.20%), office and administrative support (11.04%), and management occupations (9.94%).

-Orleans is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Orleans is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Orleans in 2010 was $44,687, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $178,748 for a family of four.
 However, Orleans contains both very wealthy and poor people as well.

 The people who call Orleans home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orleans residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Orleans include Irish, German, Italian, and Scottish.